Omkarthipparthi/hello-world/README.md

 # hello-world
 hello world
-it is the first edit in readme edits branch
+it is the first edit in del branch